Concern Turkey becoming Russia sanctions evasion haven 'growing in Europe'

 Turkey’s membership of the EU customs union could make it “very tempting” for European companies to seek to circumvent sanctions on Russia by establishing subsidiaries in Turkey, the FT quoted one European official as saying.

-The Ukraine crisis could present a big opportunity “not only for the [Turkish] textile industry but also for other sectors”, Hikmet Tanriverdi, a textile industry representative on the board of the Istanbul Chamber of Commerce, told the UK financial daily.
+This week also brought reports of high-profile sanctioned Russian oligarchs, such as Chelsea football club owner Roman Abramovich, moving their superyachts to Turkish ports in an effort at avoiding sanctions.

+The Ukraine crisis has also reopened defence quarrels between Washington and Ankara.
 In a letter to the WSJ, Altun dealt with the longstanding situation in which Turkey has been denied F-35 jets because it defied the wishes of Nato and Washington by going ahead with the acquisition of S-400s from the Kremlin.

 “Turkey, which views European Union membership as a strategic objective and takes pride in its Nato membership, expects to be treated by the West as it deserves.
 It would take confidence-building measures, not so-called informal proposals, to repair the relationship,” Altun wrote.